mirego/debug-panel/README.md

 #### @Identifier

 By default the values are saved in the settings using their field name as identifier.
 However this behaviour can be overridden using the `@Identifier(val value: String)` annotation.<br>
-For exemple, this is useful in the case where you would want to replace an old debug panel with this one and use the original keys.
+For exemple, this is useful in the case where you would want to replace an old debug panel with this one and keep the original keys.

 Example:
 ```kotlin